payamparvizi/sapps-rl/Adaptive_Optics_Environment/README.md

 This environment builds on prior research in RL for wavefront sensorless adaptive optics, including an earlier AO-RL simulation framework by the authors (see **Parvizi et al., *Reinforcement Learning Environment for Wavefront Sensorless Adaptive Optics in Single-Mode Fiber Coupled Optical Satellite Communications Downlinks*, Photonics 2023** – [https://doi.org/10.3390/photonics10121371](https://doi.org/10.3390/photonics10121371))

-However, the present work differs in key aspects:
+However, the present work differs in its formulation and evaluation focus, introducing state-adaptive policy regularization (SAPPS) and explicitly analyzing action smoothness and control robustness under dynamic atmospheric conditions.

-- **Learning objectives** – new objectives tailored to adaptive regularization
-- **Control regularization strategy** – introduces the SAPPS method instead of fixed smoothness penalties
-- **Experimental focus** – emphasis on action smoothness under dynamic conditions

 Importantly, this repository does *not* aim to reproduce or extend the Photonics 2023 results.
 Instead, it reuses a compatible simulation framework as a **controlled and challenging testbed** for evaluating adaptive policy regularization methods.